Azure/azure-sdk-for-java/sdk/core/azure-core-tracing-opencensus/README.md

-# Azure Opencensus Tracing client library for Java
+# Azure OpenCensus Tracing client library for Java
-This package enables distributed tracing across Azure SDK Java libraries through [Opencensus][opencensus].
+This package enables distributed tracing across Azure SDK Java libraries through [OpenCensus][opencensus].
 OpenCensus is an open source, vendor-agnostic, single distribution of libraries to provide metrics collection and distributed tracing for services.
-The Azure core tracing package provides:
+The Azure core OpenCensus tracing package provides:
-- Context propagation, in order to correlate activities and requests between services with an initial customer action.
+- Context propagation used to correlate activities and requests between services with an initial customer action.
 - Tracing user requests to the system, allowing to pinpoint failures and performance issues.

 [Source code][source_code] | [API reference documentation][api_documentation] | [Product